There are a lot of confusing and unanswered questions about diet soda on keto.

 Is diet soda bad for you?
 Is diet soda keto?
 What are diet soda vs. regular soda benefits?
 Does diet soda on keto help with weight loss?
 Why do obese people drink diet soda?
 And why do they consume incredible amounts?

-There are a lot of confusing and unanswered questions about diet soda on keto.
 Fortunately, I am bringing clarity to the topic in the following science-backed article.

 So, you might have come here because you are sick of drinking plain water to support your low-carb high-fat ketogenic diet.